 Limited inventory of homes for sale and rising interest rates have put a damper on mortgage activity, forcing lenders to compete more aggressively for borrowers.

+But housing conditions vary by city and so too does the intensity of lender competition.
 One key indicator of the competitive landscape in a city is the market share concentration among the area's top 10 lenders.
 Less concentration leaves more room for other lenders to battle for borrowers.

 And while the most competitive metros may create hurdles for the mortgage industry, these are often areas where borrowers will find the best deals, as lenders conjure up ways to incentivize consumers.

 To determine how lender competition stacks up across the country, LendingTree used 2017 Home Mortgage Disclosure Act data to generate Herfindahl-Hirschman Index values for the mortgage industry.
 The HHI is a widely accepted statistical formula for measuring market concentration in an industry.
 Scores range from nearly zero to 10,000; the lower the number, the more competitive the industry.

 Nationwide, the mortgage industry is relatively competitive, with an HHI score of 521.
 But some markets saw HHI values as low as 143, suggesting competition was much tighter in these areas.